ansys/pysimai/doc/source/user_guide/data_exploration.rst

    # with which a selection can be built:
    selection = Selection(neighbour_geometries, [dict(Vx=13.4)])

+.. _filtering_geometries:

 Filtering geometries
 --------------------

-The :meth:`GeometryDirectory.list<ansys.simai.core.data.geometries.GeometryDirectory.list>` method enables to take a more brute-force approach, by allowing to select large swaths of geometries with range filters.
+The :meth:`GeometryDirectory.list<ansys.simai.core.data.geometries.GeometryDirectory.list>` method
+allows you to take a more brute-force approach.
+With this method, you can select large swaths of geometries with range filters.

 .. code-block:: python